-Shield TV – Design and Controller
+Shield TV – Design and controller

-On paper the new Shield is technically almost identical to its predecessor.
-It’s powered by the same NVIDIA Tegra X1 processor and an identical configuration of power, HDMI 2.0, twin USB 3.0 and Ethernet ports.
+On paper, the new Shield is technically almost identical to its predecessor.
+It’s powered by the same Nvidia Tegra X1 processor and an identical configuration of power, HDMI 2.0, twin USB 3.0 and Ethernet ports.

 The X1 is the same system-on-chip as that seen in the Nintendo Switch.
-It’s based on Nvidia’s slightly old Maxwell architecture, but it’s capable of 4K HDR playback at 60fps.
+It’s based on Nvidia’s slightly old Maxwell architecture, but is capable of 4K HDR playback at 60fps.
 Unless you’re planning on upgrading to a TV with HDMI 2.1 later this year, this is as good as you’re going to get out of a streaming box.

 Related: What is 4K?